-These are called Pseudorandom Number Generators (PRNGs).

-void randomSeed(int seed) { ... }

-Reset the internal state of Processing's PRNG based on the passed-in seed.
-A given seed will always produce the same sequence of random numbers.
+These are called Pseudorandom Number Generators (PRNGs). void randomSeed(int seed) { ... } Reset the internal state of Processing's PRNG based on the passed-in seed.
+A given seed will always produce the same sequence of answers to a given sequence of calls to random().